WordGirl: Awards

-Reception and legacy
+Reception

 The series was positively received.
 Emily Ashby of Common Sense Media described the series as having a "brainy heroine [who] uses vocab to outwit bad guys."
 She also called it an "entertaining animated series" with some cartoon violence and said that it is an "excellent...choice for young grade-schoolers."

-In 2022, Collider attested that the "non-white, little girl superhero" protagonist of WordGirl began a superhero trend.
-The article attests that the generation who grew up watching WordGirl later demanded new and diverse Marvel heroes, such as Captain Marvel.
+In 2022, Collider attested that the "non-white, little girl superhero" protagonist of WordGirl began a television trend on social media.
+The article claims that the generation who grew up watching WordGirl later demanded new and diverse heroes, such as Captain Marvel.